pauliacomi/pyGAPS/docs/manual/iast.rst

 IAST calculations in pyGAPS
 ---------------------------

 To use the IAST functionality, a list of pure component isotherms is needed.
 The isotherms can be either:

     - A ModelIsotherm class, where the model will be used for the calculation of spreading pressure.
       Some models cannot be used for IAST calculations.
     - A PointIsotherm class, where the spreading pressure calculation will use interpolated data.

 The original pyIAST functions still exist, as :func:`~pygaps.characterisation.iast.iast` and :func:`~pygaps.characterisation.iast.reverse_iast`.
 They can be used to determine the adsorbed fraction of each adsorbate given their partial pressures, or vice-versa.

 To use:

 ::

     isotherms = [iso1, iso2, iso3]
-    partial_pressures = [0.1, 2, 0.5]
+    mole_fractions = [0.1, 0.4, 0.5]
+    total_pressure = 2

-    iast_loadings = pygaps.iast(isotherms, partial_pressures)
+    iast_loadings = pygaps.iast(isotherms, mole_fractions, total_pressure)

 Since IAST is often used for binary mixture adsorption prediction, several new functions have been introduced which make it easier to do common calculations and generate graphs:

+    - :func:`~pygaps.characterisation.iast.iast_binary_svp`
-    - :func:`~pygaps.characterisation.iast.iast_binary_svp` is a function to calculate the selectivity of a known composition mixture as a function of pressure.
+      is a function to calculate the
+      selectivity of a known composition mixture
+      as a function of pressure.

-      For example, this will plot selectivities over a pressure range of 0.01 to 10 of an equimolar mixture of methane and ethane:
+      For example, this will plot selectivities over a pressure range of 0.01 to 10 of
+      an equimolar mixture of methane and ethane:

       ::